Montefiore Health System and Albert Einstein College of Medicine Announce New Chair of Otorhinolaryngology-Head and Neck Surgery

 BRONX, N.Y., Dec.
-20, 2021 /PRNewswire/ -- Richard V. Smith, M.D., FACS, has been named professor and university chair of the department of otorhinolaryngology-head and neck surgery at Montefiore Health System and Albert Einstein College of Medicine.
+20, 2021 /PRNewswire-HISPANIC PR WIRE/ -- Richard V. Smith, M.D., FACS, has been named professor and university chair of the department of otorhinolaryngology-head and neck surgery at Montefiore Health System and Albert Einstein College of Medicine.
 Dr. Smith assumed his new position on October 1 and had been the interim chair of the department since February 2020.

 Dr. Smith, an accomplished thyroid/parathyroid surgeon, was the first to develop transoral robotic total laryngectomy, a complicated, but minimally invasive surgery for head and neck cancers that results in improved outcomes, such as shorter hospital stays.
 His research on genetic biomarkers in head and neck cancers to predict disease progression and develop personalized treatments has also been widely published.